Naomi-L/thoughtspot.github.io/_admin/data-modeling/create-new-relationship.md

 You must have either the [**Can administer ThoughtSpot** or the **Can manage data** privilege]({{ site.baseurl }}/admin/users-groups/about-users-groups.html) to create a join relationship.
 If you're not an administrator, you also need edit permissions on the table, view, or worksheet.

-See this matrix for information about which joins you can create, and what permissions these joins require.
+See this list for information about which joins you can create, and what permissions these joins require.

-{% include content/joins-matrix.md %}
+{% include content/joins-definition-list.md %}

 When creating a join between the columns in two data sources, the linked columns must have the same data type, with the same meaning.
 That is, they must represent the same data.
 Normally, you can make this kind of link from a fact table column to a column in a dimension table that uniquely identifies a logical entity in your data such as Employee ID for a person, Product ID for a product, or Date Key for a specific date in a date lookup table.